-On the Qatari side of the field, gas is brought ashore to the massive complex Oman has two major sour gas processat Ras Laffan, on the northern tip of the ing projects.
-The first, Yibal Khuff Sudair. is operated by Petroleum Development Oatar peninsula.
-Gas is processed for Oman, a company majority owned (60%) by LNG export, export via the Dolphin pipethe Government of Oman, with additional line to the UAE, and for use in the massive Pearl and Oryx gas to liquids plants participation from Shell (34%).
-Total (4%) at the site.
-Rasgas and Qatargas between and Partex (2%).
-Khuff is a deep oil and them export 77 million t/a of LNG, makassociated sour gas deposit beneath an ing Oatar the largest LNG producer in the existing field, with an H2S content for the world.
-Sulphur recovered from all of these gas of 3% An 85 000 t/a sulphur recovfacilities is sent to the Common Sulphur ery plant is due for completion this year, Facility where it is formed and exported. and commissioning of the gas project is Sulphur recovery and forming capacity is expected in 2019
+Oman has two major sour gas processing projects.
+The first, Yibal Khuff Sudair, is operated by Petroleum Development Oman, a company majority owned (60%) by the Government of Oman, with additional participation from Shell (34%), Total (4%) and Partex (2%).
+Khuff is a deep oil and associated sour gas deposit beneath an existing field, with an H2S content for the gas of 3%.
+An 85,000 t/a sulphur recovery plant is due for completion this year, and commissioning of the gas project is expected in 2019.

-The other project is the Rabab Harweel approximately 3.5 million t/a in total, with actual production in 2012 being 1.8 mil-Integrated Project, a joint venture between lion t/a, rising to 2.2 million t/a by 2018 PDO and Petrofac.
+The other project is the Rabab Harweel Integrated Project, a joint venture between PDO and Petrofac.
 Again gas is 2-3% H2S.
-In the first phase, associated gas will be as more gas is processed.
-The new Barzan
+In the first phase, associated gas will be re-injected into the well, but in the second phase the non-associated Amin formation, a 50 tcf deposit, is due to be tapped.